 Citizens Transmission was picked to partner with SDG&E because of our project management experience and commitment to social responsibility.
 Revenues from the project will be used to fund energy assistance to low-income local residents.
 Despite economic growth in some areas, wages for the working poor have not kept pace and poverty has risen.

 The Sycamore-Peñasquitos Transmission Line is projected to be completed in 2017.

-Peter F. Smith, Chief Operating Officer
+Peter F. Smith, Chief Executive Officer

-Peter F. Smith joined Citizens Energy in November 2000 as Chief Operating Officer.
+Peter F. Smith joined Citizens Energy in November 2000 as Chief Operating Officer, and was named Chief Executive Officer in December 2014.
 In this role he reports directly to the Chairman and President and is responsible for all aspects of Citizen's business and charitable activities.
 Most recently, he worked on establishing and expanding Citizen's strategic relationship with CITGO to provide discounted heating oil to hundreds of thousands of low-income families across 16 states.
 Additionally, he has led Citizen's efforts to develop high-voltage electricity transmission lines in Southern California to unlock vast renewable energy sources.
 Prior to joining Citizens Energy, he was a Manager at the Boston Consulting Group (BCG), an international strategy and general management consulting firm focused on helping leading corporations create and sustain competitive advantage.
 He also spent five years on active duty with the United States Coast Guard, serving as a deck watch officer aboard the 270' cutter Escanaba in Boston and Commanding Officer of the 110' cutter Tybee in San Diego.
 Smith holds a B.S. in economics from the U.S. Coast Guard Academy and an M.B.A. from Harvard Business School.
 He and his wife are the parents of four children.